 For on-off service, you want maximum speed.
 Sleeve wear is caused primarily by turbulence that occurs when the valve is in the near-closed position.
 Moving the valve as quickly as possible through this transition zone maximizes sleeve life.
-Actuators for On-Off service should operate between 54 and 108 RPM.
+Actuators for On-Off service should cycle open-closed in less than 4 seconds.
+If your valve can not stroke this fast you might be well advised to change out to a solenoid valve with larger ports or a higher Cv.